Obsidian at a Glance

 Formation Process

-Obsidian forms when silica-rich lava cools so rapidly that mineral crystals do not have time to grow.
-This rapid cooling — typically at the margins of lava flows, where hot lava meets air or water — produces an amorphous (non-crystalline) volcanic glass.
-The lack of crystal structure gives Obsidian its characteristic conchoidal fracture, which produces incredibly sharp edges.
-Obsidian is geologically young — most specimens are less than a few million years old, as volcanic glass slowly devitrifies (crystallizes) over geological time.
-Different trace elements create the various colored varieties: iron and magnesium produce black Obsidian, while microscopic inclusions of magnetite create the rainbow and sheen varieties.
+Obsidian forms when silica-rich lava cools so fast that mineral crystals cannot grow.
+This rapid cooling usually happens at the margins of lava flows, where the hot lava meets air or water.
+The result is an amorphous, non-crystalline volcanic glass.
+The lack of crystal structure is what gives Obsidian its conchoidal fracture, which produces edges that can be as thin as a single molecule wide.
+Obsidian is geologically young.
+Most specimens are less than a few million years old because volcanic glass slowly devitrifies, meaning it crystallizes, over long stretches of geological time.
+Different trace elements produce the various colored varieties: iron and magnesium give you black, while microscopic magnetite inclusions create the rainbow and sheen types.

 Varieties